 It doesn’t get much better than deliciously cheesy spinach dip stuffed inside warm french bread!
 These Individual Spinach Dip Bread Bowls make great party food and holiday appetizers!
 Just make a large enough batch because they are irresistible!

-I didn’t want to be making anything big or complicated where I’d need to spend the whole party in the kitchen, especially since we were celebrating my birthday, too, so we decided to do a full appetizer menu!
+I didn’t want to be making anything big or complicated where I’d need to spend the whole party in the kitchen, especially since we were celebrating my birthday, too.

 You’ll definitely want to give these a try as game day food, Christmas appetizers, New Year’s Eve party food, or even just lunch!
 Bryan and I may or may not have enjoyed these for lunch!